 Producers and DJs can plan to utilize it during live performances as well, which simply wasn’t possible before.

-The built-in mic preamps of the Komplete Audio 6 MkII are reliable and solid.
+The built-in mic preamps of the Komplete Audio 6 Mk2 are reliable and solid.
 They’ve been remodeled to achieve a lower noise floor and higher gain.

-The Komplete Audio MkII is small and compact, so however your setup is put together, the unit will have no trouble fitting in.
+The Komplete Audio 6 Mk2 is small and compact – so however your setup is put together, the unit will have no trouble fitting in.

 There will be a few questions you’ll need to ask yourself when buying this: do you want something with more connectivity, or do you want a cheap unit with the ability to manipulate a Eurorack or other modular devices?

-While the Focusrite is roughly ten to twenty dollars cheaper, the extra I/O features on the Komplete, as well as its modular capabilities, make it the obvious choice for the price range.
+While the Focusrite is slightly cheaper, the extra I/O on the Komplete – as well as its modular capabilities – make it the obvious choice.

-The PreSonus is slightly more expensive than the Komplete, however, it offers the same DC-coupled outputs that the KA6 MkII does, and is arguably the better purchase just for how well designed it is.
+The PreSonus is slightly more expensive than the Komplete – however, it offers the same DC-coupled outputs that the KA6 Mk2 does, and is arguably the better purchase just for how well designed it is.

 - DC-coupled outputs.